erlendjd/constosocoffee/README.md

 ## User accounts

 Contoso Coffee required 3 Administrators, Bob, Dave and Mark.
-Based on the Case description i granted them the access they needed.
-The diagram below shows the roles and scope i assigned to the users.
+Based on the Case description I granted them the access they needed.
+The diagram below shows the roles and scope I assigned to the users with Azure RBAC.

+* Bob is the owner of Contoso Coofee and therefore should be assigned the owner role scoped to the subscription.
+In this way he has full administration access to the subscription and the resources bound to it.

+* Dave is going to administer the website.
+Therefore he should be assigned the contributer role scoped to the resource group that contains the website.
+In this way he has full admin access to the resources related to the website, exept managing other users access to the resources.

+* Mark require read access to the resources.
+Therefore he should be assigned the reader role scoped to the resource group.

 ![User Diagram](./Diagrams/Useraccounts.jpg)

 ## Website hosting

 Contoso Coffee wants to host a globally accessible website.
 They want their users to be able to access a local server.
-Therefore i deployed two websites, one in East US for the US users and one in UK South for their UK users.
-To route the users to their local server i placed a Traffic Manager in front of the websites utulizing the Performance routing method.
+Therefore I deployed two websites, one in East US for the US users and one in UK South for their UK users.
+To route the users to their local server I placed a Traffic Manager in front of the websites utulizing the Performance routing method.

 ![Website Diagram](./Diagrams/Websites.jpg)